caitaozhan/stress/README.md

 ```
 `-t` is short for `--tasks`, denoting the number of tasks running concurrently.
 Also, remember to run the `htop` command to observe the stressing process.

-# How Software Impacts the Performance
+# How Software Impacts the CPU Performance Benchmark
 - *Operating System*.
 Linux is apparently faster than Windows (Windows performance is also strange, and varies a lot across different power modes).
 Microsoft smartly put Linux inside Windows and created Windows Subsystems for Linux (WSL).
 The WSL 2 is faster than Windows.
 MacOS performance should be similar to Linux.